Academic and Career Advising

-If you’re currently enrolled in courses at The Chang School or are a member of our alumni family, our career education team can provide the resources and support you need.
-Whether you need help with your overall career-planning approach, feedback to improve your resume or cover letter, or interview and networking skills, Dena and Adrian can provide you with support to advance or change your career.
+If you’re currently enrolled in courses at The Chang School or are a member of our alumni family, our career education specialist can provide the resources and support you need.
+Whether you need help with your overall career-planning approach, feedback to improve your resumé or cover letter, or interview and networking skills, Dena can provide you with support to advance or change your career.

 Connect with our Career Education Specialist, Dena Marcos:

 Check out Ryerson’s Career and Co-op Centre calendar for other events you may wish to attend.

 Locations: Career advising appointments can take place in room CED 208 on the second floor of The Chang School, 297 Victoria Street, or at the Ryerson Career Centre, located in Podium, POD 60, 350 Victoria Street.

 Winter 2020 Career Development Lunch and Learn Online Series

 Navigate your career development alongside Dena Marcos, Career Education Specialist.
 This series will include interactive lunch and learn webinars and access to career development tools, templates, and resources.

 All webinars will take place from 12:00 p.m.–1:00 p.m.